cgarciagl/Yupii/README.md

 $autoload['packages'] = array(APPPATH.'third_party/yupii');
 ```

-That's it!, you can start to create your new great application!
+That's it!, you can start to create your new great application!..